jeffwang4321/JavaScript-Demo/README.md

 # JavaScript Demo
 - Developed an interactive website using HTML5, CSS3 and JavaScript
-- Designed a quiz and expandable timeline to showcase basic Javascript functionality
+- Designed a quiz and expandable timeline to showcase basic JavaScript functionality